Chuo-ku Tourism Association Official Blog

 View_of_Ginza_in_1930s[1]. jpg

-In 1932, the Hattori Clock Store Building (now Ginza Wako Main Store), which can be said to be a symbol of Ginza, was completed.
-"The rebuilding was planned during the Taisho era, but construction was greatly delayed due to the effects of the Great Kanto Earthquake.
-As a result, a steel-framed reinforced concrete building with enhanced earthquake resistance was born. "(Page encyclopedia; page 38).
+In 1932, the Hattori Clock Store Building (now Ginza Wako Main Store) was completed, which is a symbol of Ginza.
+"Rebuilding was planned during the Taisho era, but construction was significantly delayed due to the effects of the Great Kanto Earthquake.
+As a result, a steel-framed reinforced concrete building with enhanced earthquake resistance was born” (Monoshiri Encyclopedia; page 38).